janMagnusHeimann/EnginBERT/README.md

-Here’s a structured `README.md` for your **EnginBERT** repository, which provides a clear introduction, setup instructions, and usage guidelines for potential users or collaborators.

----

 # EnginBERT: A Text Embedding Model for Engineering Literature

 EnginBERT is a domain-specific text embedding model designed for processing and understanding engineering literature.
 Built using the BERT architecture, EnginBERT is fine-tuned on engineering-specific texts to create embeddings that are more accurate and relevant for engineering-related tasks such as information retrieval, clustering, and semantic similarity analysis.